activeviam/mac/README.md

-The Atoti Memory Analysis Cube (MAC) is an Atoti project that aims to provide the necessary tools to explore and analyze the data consumption from any other Atoti Server application, starting from Atoti Server 5.8 onward.
+The Atoti Memory Analysis Cube (MAC) is an Atoti project that aims to provide the necessary tools to explore and analyze the data consumption from any other Atoti application, starting from Atoti Server 5.8 onward.

 The project is built as a standalone Spring Boot jar file with an embedded Atoti UI application available on `localhost:9092` by default.